 An inspection is an unbiased, objective report that covers the visible and accessible systems and components of a house including the:

 Exterior and Interior Walls

 Windows and Doors

 HVAC, Plumbing, and Electrical

-With each residential inspection, we inspect the gas and sprinklers as well.
+A thermal scan, gas and sprinklers are included in each residential inspection,.
 Most inspection companies charge extra for these services pricing them as add-ons.
 Our goal at Happier Home inspections is the give you a great inspection at a great price.